 Unless superseded in an adopted Mobility Plan, the Level of Service (LOS) for City streets is LOS "E".
 The overall mobility of users is prioritized over maintenance of vehicular LOS.
-The City Commission shall retain the right to adopt alternative Level of Service thresholds on City streets for specific roadways based on unique overriding circumstances, such as limited right-ofpreservation of historic character of neighborhoods, environmental considerations, or other social and/or equity considerations.
+The City Commission shall retain the right to adopt alternative Level of Service thresholds on City streets for specific roadways based on unique overriding circumstances, such as limited right-ofway, preservation of historic character of neighborhoods, environmental considerations, or other social and/or equity considerations.
 If the City Commission does not adopt an alternative level of service, additional capacity improvements will be identified.
 The development of a Mobility Plan (Policy 1.1.1) will identify and establish a plan to address deficiencies in all transportation modes.
-(Supersedes Objective B-1)
+(Updates Objective B-1)

-Ensure safe vehicular, pedestrian, and bicycle operations on all City streets, including at driveway entrances and at intersections.
+Ensure safe vehicular, pedestrian, and bicycle operations in all new development, redevelopment, and on all City streets, including at driveway entrances and at intersections.
 (Policies D-1.1, D-1.2 Carried Forward)

 Establish connectivity between transportation modes as an integral part of providing overall mobility.
+(Updated Policy D-3.8)

-Require all development to provide accessible routes from the entry points of publicly-accessible buildings to the sidewalk network in accordance with the Americans with Disabilities Act (ADA).
+Require all development provide accessible routes from the entry points of publicly-accessible buildings to the sidewalk network in accordance with the Americans with Disabilities Act (ADA).
 (Objective D-2)

 Seek opportunities to provide an interconnected roadway network, especially in areas of the City where the network of streets is disconnected (such as area generally west of I-95).
 Require development to provide pedestrian, bicycle, and vehicular interconnections to adjacent properties.
+(Policy C-1.2 Updated)

-(Policy C-1.2 Carried Forward) Policy NDC 2.3.2
+Policy NDC 2.3.2